Nádia Gomes

-Nádia Filipa Gomes Coelho (born 9 November 1996) is a Portuguese-American footballer who played as a forward for NWSL club Orlando Pride and the Portugal national team.
+Nádia Filipa Gomes Coelho (born 9 November 1996) is a Portuguese professional footballer who plays as a forward for National Women's Soccer League club Chicago Stars FC and the Portugal national team.
+She also holds American citizenship.

 College career

 Gomes played for Brigham Young University from 2014 to 2017.
 As a freshman, she made 21 appearances and finished the season with three goals and three assists.
 During her second year, she scored nine goals, including five game-winners, and recorded four assists.
 She was named WCC Player of the Year and selected to the NSCAA All-America third team.
 As a junior, she was named to the preseason watch list for the Hermann Trophy and finished the season with six goals and twelve assists.
 As a senior, she started in all 19 matches and was tied second on the team in goals with five and assists with four.

 Club career

-Orlando Pride (2018)
+Orlando Pride, 2018

 On 18 January 2018, Gomes was selected by Orlando Pride as the 23rd overall draft pick at the 2018 NWSL College Draft.
 She did not make the final roster selection for the 2018 season.
-On 30 March, she was signed by the Pride as a National Team Replacement Player, as Orlando had several players away on International duty.
+On 30 March, she was signed by the Pride to a short-term contract as a National Team Replacement Player, as Orlando had several players away on International duty.

+After not being offered a permanent contract with the Pride, Gomes returned to BYU to complete her college degree.
+Vlatko Andonovski, then manager of OL Reign, offered Gomes a tryout, but Gomes turned it down upon learning that she was pregnant and stepped away from football.